Using Feathers as the Canvas

-Birds are such an important part of my life.
-The first thing I do in a morning is feed my chickens, ducks and geese.
+Birds and wildlife are such an important part of our life.
+The first thing we do in a morning is feed the chickens, ducks and geese.

-I'm so lucky to live in a remote part of Yorkshire where half of my property is turned over to wildlife.
+We're so lucky to live in a remote part of Yorkshire where half of the property is turned over to wildlife.

 The first coffee of the day normally involves seeing a greater spotted wood pecker, tree creeper, wren and the very familiar robin.
-At this time of year I also have the pleasure of seeing jays in oak trees and the heron is pretty much resident.
+At certain times of year I also have the pleasure of seeing jays in the oak trees and the heron is pretty much resident.

 My husband has always been interested in birds, but its only recently that I have realised how much daily pleasure they now bring to me.